MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest6.md

-# Quest 6 - Clean up the dem environment
+# Quest 6 - Clean up your demo environment

 This is the final quest of this tutorial.
 We hope you enjoyed the experience and got some valuable insights from this walkthrough.
 Before claiming your badge, please take some final minutes to clean up all resources